-The Trinity Region, stretching from Gainesville to Anahuac, covers a diverse range of landscapes and communities, and includes approximately 46,800 stream miles and a total drainage area of about 17,900 square miles.
-One of the state's most populated flood planning areas, the Trinity Region is expected to have 96 communities with populations over 25,000 by 2060.
+The Trinity Region, stretching from Gainesville in Cooke County to Anahuac in Chambers County, covers a diverse range of landscapes and communities.
+It includes approximately 47,000 stream miles, draining a total land area of nearly 18,000 square miles.
+One of the state's most populated flood planning areas, the Trinity region is expected to have 96 communities with populations over 25,000 by 2060.
 The area experiences a variety of flood risks due to its mix of arid, subtropical, agricultural, and urban climates.